Gavriil1/arcadegame/README.md

 1. User needs to understand the rule of the game quickly
 2. User needs to have choice to play a game on keyboard or mouse.
+2. User needs to have choice to play a game on  mouse.
-3. User needs to have access on the game on desktop or mobile devices.
+3. User needss controls of the game for mobile devices.
 4. User needs to have an option to leave feedback to help developer to improve the game.
 5. User needs to find review form easily
 7. User needs to be sure that his feedback was sent.